 Then one day I went into the shed near her back door, to fetch something.
 She hopped across the corrugated roof, making a loud pitter patter sound, and peered down at the entrance, waiting for me to emerge.
 I looked up at her and said ‘tut tut tut’.
 She cocked her head in wonder and responded ‘tut tut tut’.
 After we had repeated this exchange several times I scattered a handful of mealworms on the ground and went back into the house, closing the door behind me.

 My first job of the day was always to go down and throw some mealworms out for her.
 She crunched and munched making a loud tip-tap noise with her beak on the concrete ground.
-She could hear her routine too – the loud clicking noise of the kettle, the clank of me washing up, water running, music and singing.
+She could hear my routine too – the loud clicking noise of the kettle, the clank of me washing up, water running, music and singing.

 Once Blackbird was full herself, she gathered rows of mealworms, holding them across her beak and clamping them firmly in place.
 She then hopped up the twelve concrete steps one by one until she got to the top, where there was a clear flight path to her nest.